-Fremont Health's Behavioral Health outpatient clinic is a comprehensive mental wellness clinic offering psychiatric evaluation and medication management; mental health assessment; and individual, family and group therapy for patients age two through adulthood.
+Methodist Fremont Health's Behavioral Health outpatient clinic is a comprehensive mental wellness clinic offering psychiatric evaluation and medication management; mental health assessment; and individual therapy for patients age five through adulthood.
 Patients do not need a physician referral to receive these outpatient services.

-Fremont Health's inpatient behavioral health center features 20 private patient rooms for persons ages 19 and older.
-It is physically separated into two distinct units — one for adult patients, and the other for geriatric patients.
-These units provide acute care to voluntary and involuntary patients in a safe and therapeutic environment, while maintaining the highest level of patient privacy, dignity and confidentiality.
+Methodist Fremont Health's inpatient behavioral health center features 20 private patient rooms for persons ages 19 and older.
+We provide acute care to voluntary and involuntary patients in a safe and therapeutic environment, while maintaining the highest level of patient privacy, dignity and confidentiality.

 Mental illnesses are not the result of personal weakness or lack of character, they are biologically-based brain disorders, and willpower alone is not the solution.